 3ie’s push-button replication (PBR) is a project to confirm the validity of published results using both the original data and the programming code from a study.
+In addition to this project, 3ie also conducts push-button replications of all data sets emerging from 3ie-funded studies.
+To know more about this visit our page on research transparency.

 What is push button replication?